Board of Directors

-Karla Bachmann is the Director of Financial Wellness Services at Branches.
+Karla Bachmann is the Vice President of Financial Wellness Services at Branches.
 Using a human-centered approach, she leads the development and implementation of transformative programs and services that promote financial opportunity and asset building.

-Carter Elliott, currently employed at United Way of Northeast Florida (UWNEFL) as Director of Financial Stability, has over 20 years of experience in the nonprofit sector at the local, regional and national levels.
-He is passionate about addressing and solving challenges that our most vulnerable populations face every day.
+Carter Elliott has over 30 years of experience in the non-profit sector at the local, regional, and national levels.
+He is passionate about addressing and solving the challenges that our most vulnerable populations face every day.

-In his current role, Carter serves as UWNEFL’s point person for financial stability efforts in Northeast Florida, including the development of indicators and outcomes that drive strategic priorities.
-He seeks to identify new opportunities and ensure the work is aligned to greater community needs.
+Currently, Carter is on staff at the Episcopal Church of the Good Shepherd in Jacksonville, with a focus on community outreach and engagement.
+Prior to this role, Carter worked at United Way of Northeast Florida, serving as the point person for financial stability efforts in Northeast Florida, including the development of indicators and outcomes that drive strategic priorities.
+His role was to identify new opportunities to ensure UWNEFL’s work aligned with greater community needs.

-Prior to relocating to Jacksonville in 2016 due to family commitments, Carter worked at Goodwill Industries International in Rockville, MD, where he led the financial wellness strategies for the enterprise, working directly with the Goodwill membership to integrate financial stability (including MyFreeTaxes) and career readiness activities into local initiatives.
-This experience provided him with a national perspective on challenges facing our target populations.
+Prior to relocating to Jacksonville in 2016 due to family commitments, Carter worked at Goodwill Industries International in Rockville, MD, where he led the financial wellness strategies for the enterprise, working directly with the Goodwill membership across the country to integrate financial stability and career readiness activities into local initiatives.
+This experience provided him with a national perspective on the challenges facing our target populations.

 In Atlanta, while at the Atlanta Community Food Bank, Carter was instrumental in creating the Atlanta Prosperity Campaign, an asset-building initiative that addresses income disparities in the 13-county Atlanta region.
 His work was recognized for its impact by the Atlanta City Council, as part of the City’s community initiatives awards.
 He has also been awarded a community impact award from the IRS, for his work in Atlanta.